-The following companies ship domestic 53ft containers via BNSF on the Transcon: APL Logistics 1,000, Axsun, CH Robinson 1,000, COFC 800, CSX 4,000, FedEx 1,800, JB Hunt 85,000, Matson 400, NFI, Pacer 10,000, Schneider 17,000, Swift 9,000, Universal 800, UPS 5,700.
-The numbers reflect the size of each companies fleet of containers as of the end of 2016.
+The following companies ship domestic 53ft containers via BNSF on the Transcon.
+Following the company name is the number of containers in that companies fleet as of the end of 2016, if available.
+APL Logistics 1,000, Axsun, CH Robinson 1,000, COFC 800, CSX 4,000, FedEx 1,800, JB Hunt 85,000, Matson 400, NFI, Pacer 10,000, Schneider 17,000, Swift 9,000, Universal 800, UPS 5,700.
 Pacer containers are moving into a lease fleet with Pacer being painted out.
 Some of these Pacer lease containers are showing up on the BNSF.
 There are about 150 raildecks or flatracks in use across the country.
 These look like a flatbed trailer frame but have braced stanchions to support a container that could be stacked on top of it.
 They primarily haul structural steel.
 Due to their low numbers you don't see raildecks very often.